bitburner-official/bitburner-src/doc/source/basicgameplay/servers.rst

 can be used to check how much RAM a server has.

 Some servers have some randomized statistics, such as RAM, max Money or required hacking level.
-These statistics are randomly genererated from a range of values.
+These statistics are randomly generated from a range of values.

 Identifying Servers
 ^^^^^^^^^^^^^^^^^^^